 Here are examples of situations where I like to put on the walking foot before sewing:

-1. Straight line quilting with a walking foot.
+1. Quilting with a walking foot.

 2. Sewing on quilt binding.